Nicholas Murray Butler: Early life and education

 In 1887, he co-founded with Grace Hoadley Dodge, and became president of, the New York School for the Training of Teachers, which later affiliated with Columbia University and was renamed Teachers College, Columbia University, and from which a co-educational experimental and developmental unit became Horace Mann School.
 From 1890 to 1891, Butler was a lecturer at Johns Hopkins University in Baltimore.
 Throughout the 1890s, Butler served on the New Jersey Board of Education and helped form the College Entrance Examination Board.
+During the 1890s Butler edited The Great Educators book series for Charles Scribner's Sons.

 Presidency of Columbia University

 In 1901, Butler became acting president of Columbia University and, in 1902, formally became president.
 Among the many dignitaries in attendance at his investiture was President Roosevelt.
 Butler was president of Columbia for 43 years, the longest tenure in the university's history, retiring in 1945.
 As president, Butler carried out a major expansion of the campus, adding many new buildings, schools, and departments.
 These additions included Columbia-Presbyterian Medical Center, the first academic medical center in the world.

-In 1919, Butler amended the admissions process to Columbia in order to limit the number of Jewish students (it became the first American institution of higher learning to establish an anti-Jewish quota).
-Butler's policy was successful and the number of students hailing from New York City dropped from 54% to 23% stemming what one administrator called "the invasion of the Jewish student".
+In 1919, Butler amended the admissions process to Columbia in order to limit the number of Jewish students; it became the first American institution of higher learning to establish a quota on the number of Jews admitted.
+Butler's policy reduced the number of students hailing from New York City from 54% to 23% stemming from what was called at the time "the invasion of the Jewish student".
 This is one of the reasons why Butler has been called an anti-semite.

+In September 1931, Butler told the freshman class at Columbia that totalitarian systems produced "men of far greater intelligence, far stronger character, and far more courage than the system of elections."

 In 1937, he was admitted as an honorary member of the New York Society of the Cincinnati.

 In 1941, the Pulitzer Prize fiction jury selected Ernest Hemingway's For Whom the Bell Tolls.
 The Pulitzer Board initially agreed with that judgment, but Butler, ex officio head of the Pulitzer board, found the novel offensive and persuaded the board to reverse its determination, so that no novel received the prize that year.
+Hemingway didn't receive his Pulitzer (for The Old Man and the Sea) until 1952, after Butler's death.

 During his lifetime, Columbia named its philosophy library for him; after he died, its main academic library, previously known as South Hall, was rechristened Butler Library.
 A faculty apartment building on 119th Street and Morningside Drive was also renamed in Butler's honor, as was a major prize in philosophy.

-An in-depth look at Butler's time at Columbia University also can be found in The Goose-Step: A Study of American Education, by Upton Sinclair.
+An in-depth look at Butler's time at Columbia University can be found in The Goose-Step: A Study of American Education by Upton Sinclair.